roy705051/Airport-Portal/README.md

 # Airport-Portal

-Airport-Portal using HTML , CSS AND JS which will help us to know about the timing of our flight and will give you the best option and price of the ticket booking.
+Airport-Portal using HTML , CSS AND JAVASCRIPT
+(This project will help our users to know about the flight schedules for their respective inputs and will help them explore the best options available according to their requirements.)

 #index page
-First, there is an index Page of Airport Portal where a person can sign up or sign in in the Airport portal.
+First, there is an index Page of the Airport Portal where a person can sign up or sign in.

-screen shot of first page is :
+#Screen shot of the first page :

 ![Screenshot 2023-07-15 073849](https://github.com/roy705051/Airport-Portal/assets/118226807/25515240-3fc3-46f1-8395-6ad8f8d79ae9)